How I made these dairy free brownies

 A few weeks ago, I asked one of my dairy free recipe groups on Facebook what sort of recipe they’d like to see.
 One of the first comments was brownies, and I was surprised I hadn’t thought of it before.
-Who doesn’t love a good brownie?
-And, I knew that before long, I’d be making batches and batches of brownies because I knew that brownies would be an easy recipe to convert to dairy free.
+I mean, who doesn’t love a good brownie?

 And, these brownies were no different.
 They turned out better than any brownie I’ve ever had in my whole life.
 Try them for yourself and let me know what you think.